complexdatacollective/documentation.networkcanvas.com/_tutorials/using-interviewer.md

 With Network Canvas, each interview is made up of a series of screens that we call "stages", where a specific task is to be completed.
 You can have as many stages in your interview as you feel you need, and as you will see in other tutorials, there are many ways to structure your interview using different combinations of screens and different front or back loadings of tasks.

-Each stage is an _instance_ of a category of task-based screen that we call an ["Interface"](../reference/key-concepts/interfaces.md).
+Each stage is an _instance_ of a category of task-based screen that we call an ["Interface"](../_key-concepts/interfaces.md).
 That is to say that an Interface is the broad "type" of task, and a stage is the specifically configured version of that task embedded in your interview.

 For example, Network Canvas has several "name generator" **Interfaces**, but the specific screen at the start of your interview may be called the "person name generator **stage**".
 Each Interface is designed for a specific data collection task, such as generating names, collecting ordinal data, or showing a form.
-Each Interface has [dedicated documentation](../reference/interface-documentation/index.md) that tells you about its features, and gives hints about when and where you should use it.
+Each Interface has dedicated documentation (see the "Interface Documentation" section on the left) that explains its features, and gives hints about when and where you should use it.

 ### The information interface

 ![Image](/assets/img/sample-protocol/welcome-info.png)

-The first thing we see after starting the interview is the welcome stage, which is configured using the [information interface](../reference/interface-documentation/information.md).
+The first thing we see after starting the interview is the welcome stage, which is configured using the [information interface](../_interface-documentation/information.md).
 The information interface can be used to communicate information to a participant, such as a study description or instructions for completing a task on a subsequent screen.
 It can also contain media, such as audio, images or video.
 We have used numerous Information Interfaces throughout this sample protocol to clarify the primary tasks performed in Interviewer, but we will not describe them in this article to avoid redundancy.

 ### Name Generators